menchelab/DataDiVR_WebApp/README.md

 ![Alt text](static/css/images/splash.jpg?raw=true "Title")

-# VRNetzer Backend
+# DataDiVR Backend

-This is a flask server that provides the network data to the UnrealEngine VRNetzer VR Clients
+This is a flask server that provides the network data to the UnrealEngine DataDiVR VR Clients

-# VRNetzer VR-Module
+# DataDiVR VR-Module

-Please find the build of the newest VRNetzer VR Module <a style="font-size:14px" href="https://ucloud.univie.ac.at/index.php/s/kUNbOhrn8Bsl50d" target="_blank">here</a>.
+Please find the build of the newest DataDiVR VR Module <a style="font-size:14px" href="https://ucloud.univie.ac.at/index.php/s/kUNbOhrn8Bsl50d" target="_blank">here</a>.
 To run the Module download the folder and execute the .exe file.

 ## INSTALLATION